Get ready, homework

 • Have no regrets for past mistakes.
 Every day is a new day.
 When you haven’t done homework with your child organise to do it soon.
 Regrets cost energy, so instead of regretting, organise when you will do homework with them the next possible day.

 Don’t be part of the problem – become part of the solution,” Stephen Covey (1995).
-Spend time thinking about what your limiting factor.
+Spend time thinking about what stops you helping your child with their homework.
 Is it a skill, an attitude, a habit?
-What most limits you working with your child?
-What factor once changed will make something else fall into place so that homework is possible and easier?
-Design your plan to overcome your limiting factor and schedule time for homework into your diary or onto your calendar.
+What do you need to change so that homework is possible and easier?
+Design your plan to overcome that obstacle and schedule time for homework into your diary or onto your calendar.
 Write your schedule down somewhere you will SEE it often.
-For more on planning homework check out these blogs.

 I’m working in partnership with you the reader and I like to know what you are thinking!
 Please feel free to write your thoughts, questions, and comments at the bottom of this page.